 A 45-minute walk or a short bus ride outside of central Lauterbrunnen and you can find the powerful Trümmelbach Falls, a series of 10 different glacial waterfalls, many of which are located inside a mountain.

 These waterfalls are insanely powerful, churning tunnels through the mountain, and are truly a sight to behold.

 If you want to get away from Lauterbrunnen, and sneak in a day trip on your full-day trip from Interlaken, Mürren is a great addition!

 I recommend taking the cable car and train up to the scenic village of Mürren, a beautiful car-free village tucked away up in the mountains.
-It’s a short walk to access the cable car from the Lauterbrunnen train station.

 One of the two lakes that flank Interlaken is Lake Thun, which is named for the town of Thun on its banks.